isx45128227/MongoVsPostgres/documentacio.md

     * That is the process we should follow for each table.
       Take into account that every script generates different data, and it is not necessary all table data.
+      So it is important that you follow the next steps.

         `twitter=# COPY usuaris FROM '/tmp/usuaris.csv' DELIMITER ',' CSV HEADER;`